teusink/Home-Security-by-OS-Hardening/README.md

 - [7 - Systems repair](#systems-repair)

 # Introduction
-The goal of this project is to make a secure (or at least secure within a reasonable amount of effort) Windows 10 Home installation to ensure a secure environment to consume and produce content.
+The goal of this project is to make a secure (or at least secure within a reasonable amount of effort) Windows 10 installation to ensure a secure environment to consume and produce content.
 It is possible that by gaining new insights hardening-options are either removed or added.

 My other goal is to gain a good understanding on Windows 10 Hardening and other Security-related aspects.
 I feel that as a Lead Information Security Officer it is important to upkeep (general) knowledge about Technology and it's Security.